NeoTim/bv-vger/doc/lambdas.md

 #### JIRA Issue Type ETL

 JIRA issue type ETL is triggered by CloudWatch event every 4 hours and select distinct work types from `issue_change` table and load to `team_jira_issue_type` table and updates `team_work_types` table accordingly.
 It's relatively short and normally finished within 20 seconds.

 #### GitHub Tag ETL

-Git ETL scheudler is triggered every hour and it will invoke git-tag-etl on each individual repo every 4 hours based on the schduler invoked time and load data into `tags`.
+Git ETL scheduler is triggered every hour and it will invoke git-tag-etl on each individual repo every 4 hours based on the scheduler invoke time and load data into `tags`.

 Tag ETL uses table `git_watermarks` to store the [cursor value of pagination](http://graphql.org/learn/pagination/) in GraphQL as a watermark.

-Compare to contents in all other ETLs, git tags is mutable, which means having only cumulative invocation will not guarantee the correctness for tags, so an invocataion with field `"reset": true` is triggered once a day(should be less frequent) which wipes out the database and re-ETL all tags.
+Compare to contents in all other ETLs, git tags is mutable, which means having only cumulative invocation will not guarantee the correctness for tags, so an invocation with field `"reset": true` is triggered once a day (should be less frequent) which wipes out the database and re-ETL all tags.

 Thanks to GraphQL, a complete re-ETL for a repo with 5000 tags can be finished in 45 seconds.

 Github GraphQL API has a [rate limit of 5000 points/hr](https://developer.github.com/v4/guides/resource-limitations/), calculated separately from REST API.
-Current ETL process is far away from reaching the limit and no other projects in BV is sharing the limit now, but it should be in consideration when it scales up.
+Current ETL process is far away from reaching the limit and no other projects in BV are sharing the limit now, but it should be in consideration when it scales up.

 #### GitHub Pull Request ETL

-Git ETL scheudler is triggered every hour and it will invoke git-pr-etl on each individual repo every 4 hours based on the schduler invoked time and load data into `pull_requests`.
+Git ETL scheduler is triggered every hour and it will invoke git-pr-etl on each individual repo every 4 hours based on the scheduler invoked time and load data into `pull_requests`.

 Pull requests ETL uses table `git_watermarks` to store the total amount of pull requests that has been created as a watermark, and use it as a reference for [pagination in Github REST API](https://developer.github.com/v3/guides/traversing-with-pagination/).
 It does not use GraphQL because of the instability, but code can be found in `source/git_etl/git_etl_pr/git_etl_pr_new.py`.

 Compare to Github tag ETL, GitHub pull requests also need to handle [rate limit](https://developer.github.com/v3/rate_limit/) properly.
-The rate limit right now is 5000 requests/hr shared by the entire BV, so any update to this ETL should handle the rate limit properly.
+The rate limit right now is 5000 requests/hr shared by all of BV, so any update to this ETL should handle the rate limit properly.

 ## Web API Lambda

 The lambdas must be carefully organized for Serverless and its plugin to work.
 Each lambda functions should be contained inside a folder along with requirements.txt listing all dependent libraries for that specific lambda file.
 Custom helper functions that are not lambdas themselves should be also placed within an individual folder under the utils directory.
 Any dependent libraries for these helper functions should be listed in the requirements.txt of *those lambda functions that are importing the helper functions*.

 Take a look at the following example folder structure and the current serverless.yml located in the web_api directory for reference: